Overview

 Study abroad

 The Department has valuable Erasmus links with the Universities of Cyprus, Udine (Italy), Geneva, Bordeaux, and Koç (Turkey).
-Students are also able to avail of University-wide exchanges, for example, to North America and Australia.
+Students are also able to avail of world-wide exchanges, for example, to North America and Australia.
 These opportunities allow students the option of spending a year or part of a year abroad.

 Trinity College Dublin and Columbia University Dual BA Programme

-a review of the applicant’s academic history, letters of recommendation, an essay, and an interview conducted in English.
-Standardized test scores (SAT/ACT) can be submitted but are not required for 2022 entry.
+Applicants to the Dual BA Programme must apply by 2nd January 2024 for September 2024 entry.
+The admissions process includes a review of the applicant’s academic history, letters of recommendation, an essay, and an interview conducted in English.
+Standardized test scores (SAT/ACT) can be submitted but are not required for 2024 entry.
 Applications are reviewed by a joint committee with representatives from both Institutions.
-EU applicants to the Dual BA Programme must also apply to and receive an offer from their chosen programme at Trinity through the Central Applications Office (CAO).
+EU applicants to the Dual BA Programme must also apply to and receive an offer from their chosen programme at Trinity through the Central Applications Office (CAO)

 Study Classics, Ancient History and Archaeology at Trinity College Dublin